 Setting the agenda for the proceedings.
-Spouses who file for divorce first get to present their evidence first.
+Spouses who file first get to present evidence first.
 As a result, the filing spouse can control the order in which the court considers the issues and they get the first opportunity to convince the court how to rule.

 Making sure that temporary orders are in place early on.

 Surprising the opposition.
-The element of surprise is fair game to offset similar tactics and divorce tricks that may be made by your spouse or the opposing lawyer during the process.
+The element of surprise is fair game to offset similar tactics and divorce tricks that may be made.

 New England’s Premier Divorce & Family Law Firm